DaveSamuels1998/Dave-Samuels-Blog/src/blog/2024-10-30-virtualization.md

 <br>
 <br>

-<p> 3.
-Open VMware and you will be greeted with an installation method page.
-For this example I will install from disc or image since I manually download the Windows Server 2022 iso file. </p>
+ 3. Open VMware and you will be greeted with an installation method page.
+For this example I will install from disc or image since I manually download the Windows Server 2022 iso file.

 <br>
 <br>